 Magnetic resonance imaging 1 to 18 months after surgery (average 5.7 months) found a cranial migration of the medullary cone (average 5.1 mm), and an ascent of the cerebellar tonsils (average 3.8 mm).

-Who wants to pursue the protection patent, which means obtaining a patent on something that is kept secret, renunciation of publication and therefore com and researcher does not exist, in the sense that he cannot claim to be recognized by the scientific community for having made known his work, the result obtained and the method adopted.
+PS I cannot comment on the surgical results of other Institutes because they are covered by copyright.
+Therefore, those who want to pursue patent protection, which means obtaining a patent on something that is kept secret, renounces publication and therefore, as a researcher does not exist, in the sense that it does not he can claim to be recognized by the scientific community for having made known his work, the result obtained and the method adopted.

 This site complies with the HONcode standard for trustworthy health information: